CHRISTOPHER-J-FRANCISCO/ARCADE/README.md

 - Programming Language
   - The project uses the Microsoft C/C++ compiler to compile the code.
   - The code is written in C++14 Standard
+  - The code is also written in C90

 ## Building Instructions :hammer: